-Coping with Change Facilitator Training is a two day professional development workshop that helps service providers understand the emotional adjustments and mental health challenges of new parents.
-It builds the knowledge and skills they need to support the families in their communities.
+Coping with Change facilitator training is a professional development that helps service providers understand the emotional adjustments and mental health challenges of new parents, and builds the knowledge and skills they need to support the families in their communities.

-- ongoing support as your facilitate the Coping with Change program in your community.
+- Ongoing support as you facilitate the program in your community

 SHiFT – Sexual Health Facilitator Training